BKBojkow/BKBojkow.github.io/_posts/2024-10-01-University-projects.md

 ---

-This is a rundown of my CAD designing projects and 3D printing projects.
+This is a rundown of differend projects that I have done during university.

 > Have a nice day, Brunon